Originally, this post was an exercise in how the Audio Issues Community would spend $1,000 on upgrading their studio.

-Yesterday we awarded some prizes to some really great shopping lists but today it’s my turn.
+We even awarded some prizes to some really great shopping lists from the audience but today it’s my turn.

 My hypothetical $1,000 will be spent in a variety of ways, and I’ll argue my case for each piece of gear.